strandjun/leetcode/Top 75 LeetCode Questions.md

 # Curated List of Top 75 LeetCode Questions to Save Your Time
 — from teamblind New Year Gift

-New Year Gift to every fellow time-constrained engineer out there looking for a job, here's a list of the best LeetCode questions that teach you core concepts and techniques for each category/type of problems!
-Many other LeetCode questions are a mash of the techniques from these individual questions.
-I used this list in my last job hunt to only do the important questions.

 ## Array (10)